SupulHeshan/jaseci/jac-scale/README.md

 ### Performance

-- **First-time deployment** may take longer due to database provisioning
+- **First-time deployment** may take longer due to database provisioning and image downloading
 - **Subsequent deployments** are faster since:
-  - Only the application's final Docker layer is pushed
+  - Only the application's final Docker layer is pushed and pulled
   - Only deployments are updated (databases remain unchanged)

 ## Usage Example